svaarala/duktape/doc/debugger.rst

 expects a new virtual stream for every debug start/stop cycle, and will send a protocol version identifier every time ``duk_debugger_attach()`` is called.

+The detached callback is called when the debugger becomes detached.
+This can happen due to an explicit request (``duk_debugger_detach()``), a debug message/transport error, or Duktape heap destruction.

 If Duktape debugger support is not enabled, an error is thrown.